 Before peonies and roses became the bouquet bud of choice, brides went straight to the herb garden for their big day blooms.
-In Ancient Greece and Rome, to-be-wed ladies carried aromatic bundles of garlic, herbs, and spices for a number of superstitious and symbolic reasons, like fidelity and good luck, according to Trillium Florals.
+In fact, in Ancient Greece and Rome, brides-to-be carried aromatic bundles of garlic, herbs, and spices for a number of superstitious and symbolic reasons, like fidelity and good luck, according to Trillium Florals.
 Garlands and wreaths—consider them the original Coachella flower crown—were crafted out of rosemary (symbolizing remembrance and fidelity), bulbs of garlic (to ward off evil spirits with their pungent aroma), sage (for wisdom), thyme (for courage), and dill (for lust—for only your hubby, of course).

 Keep reading to see how to mix in a handful of lavender, a bushel of sage, or some sprigs of rosemary with your favorite flowers for a natural herbal bouquet that looks fresh from the garden.

 An organic bouquet with sage and olive branches is just the thing for a whimsical, woodland wedding.
 This green beauty was created by Kerry Bracken and Jennifer Rocher at Lavender & Rose Weddings.

 A bouquet solely comprised of sweet-smelling lavender exudes a romantic wedding-in-Provence vibe.